Man charged over Palace incident

-A 44 year-old man has been charged with trespass and possession of a bladed article after being arrested at Buckingham Palace today, Scotland Yard said.
+A 44 year-old man will appear in court today charged with trespass and possession of a bladed article after being arrested at Buckingham Palace, Scotland Yard said.

-He was held at around 11.30am when he allegedly attempted to get through the north centre gate and was stopped by police.
+Belmar was held at around 11.30am yesterday when he allegedly attempted to get through the north centre gate and was stopped by police.
 Officers searched him and he was allegedly found to have a knife.

-Last month another security alert was sparked at the palace when a suspected burglar managed to get into the building after scaling a fence.
+Last month, a separate security alert was sparked at the palace when a suspected burglar managed to get into the building after scaling a fence.

 He was found at around 10.30pm on September 2 in a room that had been open to the public during the day.
 A second man was arrested outside the palace on suspicion of conspiracy to commit burglary.